52 Wildlife Weekends

 Northumberland for Arctic tern, roseate tern, puffin, dune helleborine, ballan wrasse

-29 There be dragons. and dolphins
+29 There be dragons… and dolphins

-Highland for northern emerald, northern damselfly, bumblebee robberfly, creeping lady’s-tresses, bottlenose dolphin
+Inverness-shire for northern emerald, northern damselfly, bumblebee robberfly, creeping lady’s-tresses, bottlenose dolphin

 30 Snorkelling and skippers